gracejinsotrue/gracejinsotrue/README.md

 # 👋 Hi, I'm Grace Jin!
 I like making software and other silly things :)
 I am currently a student at Cornell University, studying Computer Science with a minor in Artificial Intelligence.
+College of Engineering btw

 Personal Website: [https://www.gracejin.dev](https://www.gracejin.dev/)